gentoo/portage/README.md

 black --check --diff .
 ```

-To ignore commit 1bb64ff452 - which is a massive commit that simply formatted
+To ignore commit 1bb64ff452 (and other reformatting commits) which is a
-the code base using black - you can do the following:
+massive commit that simply formatted the code base using black - you can do
+the following:

 ```sh
 git config blame.ignoreRevsFile .gitignorerevs